October onwards

 Super floats with mares, and Matt leads mares from him regularly.

 Super’s unorthodox start meant that he wasn’t bred to many mares early on.
-The progeny he does have on the ground as at 2024 speak for themselves.
+The progeny he does have on the ground as of 2024 speak for themselves.
 The oldest of his progeny has been winning campdrafts in the Northern Territory with Rhys Angland.

 Matt has young progeny who he says are all very relaxed, and easy to be around.
 “They feel just like him, especially tracking cattle around.
 They have no dirt in them”.